-The upside to allowing her to raise the chicks with the flock is that the broody hen is allowed to interact with the flock as usual.
+The upside of allowing her to raise the chicks with the flock is that the broody hen is allowed to interact with the flock as usual.
 This allows the chicks to be integrated a little easier as well.

-But the downside to this is that the chicks are less protected from predators.
+However, the downside to this is that the chicks are less protected from predators.
 And because chicks can only eat starter feed, this means the whole flock has to go with starter feed.

 That can become very expensive, very quickly.

-Well, there you have it folks.
+Well, there you have it, folks.
 That’s how you hatch chicken eggs naturally or with an incubator.